grnt7/Lime-App/README.md

 This is a Lime Clone App developed using notJustDev youTube tutorial with REACT NATIVE!
 Build an e-scooter rental app similar to Lime and Bird using React Native and Mapbox.
 Includes rendering scooters on the map to integrating directions and navigation features.
-The backend for this e-scooter rental app was developed using Supabase, integrated with the React Native frontend.
-Implement authentication, set up a database, and create backend APIs to handle data and user interactions.
+The backend for this e-scooter rental app was developed using Supabase, integrated with the React Native frontend, implemented authentication, set up a database, and created backend APIs to handle data and user interactions.

 🚀 Live See the application live here: https://your-deployed-app-url.com